-Our 20 year old apprentice got involved in art at the tender age of 3 when she started doodling.
-This may be so for many of us, but what separates Brooke from others is when, at the at of 16, she took doodling to the next level and started working part time at a tattoo parlor in order to study from other artists.
+Our young artist got involved in art at the tender age of 3 when she started doodling.
+This may be so for many of us, but what separates Brooke from others is when, at the at of 16, she took doodling to the next level and started working part time at a tattoo studio in order to study from other artists.

 She was trained at doing piercings by the age of 18, but after realizing that her true passion was in drawing and expressing herself via permanent art, Brooke changed paths to become a tattoo artist.
-Now, Brooke has been under our wing for just over a year, and we’re proud to see her grow into a very capable tattoo artist.
+Now, Brooke has been under our wing for a couple of years, first as an apprentice being trained by her figuratively adopted mother Asia, and we’re proud to see her grow into a very capable tattoo artist very quickly!

 Brooke can be unassuming.
 The 5”1, quiet, attractive and very focused artist often agonizes over producing the most amazing work – a trait that is often attached to perfectionists.
-With over 20 tattoos under her belt and extensive training on safety and cleanliness handling, it’s very easy to forget that Brooke is still an apprentice.
-That label will soon be removed, however, as Brooke looks to move away from the simpler script and lettering tattoos to inventing her own tattoo style.
+With hundreds of tattoos under her belt and extensive training on safety and cleanliness handling, it’s very easy to forget that Brooke is still early in her career.
+Brooke has long moved away from script and simpler tattoos towards inventing her own tattoo style.
+Specializing in floral and general minimalist tattoos, we’re super proud to see where Brooke’s already impressive artist career takes her next.

 Neo Traditional Tattoos